 Application Programs 2017 - 2018 Parent Meetings – for the Cambridge Program, Culinary Arts Academy and Academy of Entertainment Arts.
 Meetings are in the school cafeteria at 5:30 P.M.
-The dates are: August 24, October 12, December 14, February 8, April 12, and May 10.
+The dates are: August 24, October 12, December 14, February 8, and April 12.

 Attention Parents and Students interested in the 2018 European Trip.

 EF Tours 2018 - see important information by clicking this link: www.eftours.com/1781763ZD

 What is the Cambridge / AICE Program ?